Feature: Partridge Run Wildlife Management Area

 10.00 Reach an old woods road and turn right.

 10.30 The trail turns right on another woods road and descends down to a level area before climbing again.
-There has been recent logging in this area and the trail may be hard to follow again until it reaches the field before Gifford Hollow Road.

 10.50 Reach the bottom of the hill, turn right and enter a hemlock grove, gently climbing again.

 10.65 Turn left on another faint woods road, leave Partridge Run and begin descending to the Switz Kill.
 The trail enters private property.
-The landowner of this section has allowed all-terrain vehicles (ATVs) to ride on his property.
-Please be courteous to any ATV users on this section.

 11.45 The trail almost reaches the east edge of the field and turns right onto a field drive to reach Gifford Hollow Road.
 Straight ahead at the turn, about 150 yards, is a new lean-to built by Adam Forti from Boy Scout Troop 79 as an eagle scout project in 2011-2012.
 The fire place at the lean to was built by Eagle Scout Joe Staubach from Troop 79.
 The campsite is maintained by Troop 79 and the landowner.